cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer-configuration.md

 **`roles="list_of_roles"`**

 Optional.
-The value is a Greenplum Database role name or a comma-separated list of roles.
+The value is a Cloudberry Database role name or a comma-separated list of roles.
 PL/Container runs a container that uses the PL/Container runtime configuration only for the listed roles.
-If the attribute is not specified, any Greenplum Database role can run an instance of this container runtime configuration.
+If the attribute is not specified, any Cloudberry Database role can run an instance of this container runtime configuration.
 For example, you create a UDF that specifies the `plcontainer` language and identifies a `# container:` runtime configuration that has the `roles` attribute set.
 When a role (user) runs the UDF, PL/Container checks the list of roles and runs the container only if the role is on the list.

 **`use_container_logging="{yes | no}"`**